Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 This is another extra-cost feature, but it’s worth it since it doesn’t use server resources like most asset and image optimization plugins – it costs $9.50/M

-So BunnyCDN is ideal for WordPress users, and yes, there is an additional cost for all of its features – it’s up to you, but I prefer Cloudflare, FlyingCDN, etc.
+So, BunnyCDN is ideal for WordPress users, and yes, there is an additional cost for all its features.
+It’s up to you, but I prefer Cloudflare, FlyingCDN, etc.

 4. QUIC.cloud

-If you are a LiteSpeed server user, QUIC.cloud would be an acceptable CDN with extra security features.
-QUIC is designed for LiteSpeed and has expanded edge locations with the complete page cache feature.
+It’s the first WordPress CDN to support full-page caching.
+If you are a LiteSpeed user, QUIC.cloud is a suitable CDN with additional security features.
+QUIC is designed for LiteSpeed and has grown edge locations with dynamic caching.

-This CDN is acceptable for users with the technical prowess to set up and customize all the settings.
-But QUIC.cloud doesn’t appeal to me as much as LiteSpeed Cache.
+It is acceptable for users with technical prowess to set up and customize all the settings.
+But QUIC.Cloud doesn’t appeal to me as much as LiteSpeed Cache.

 You can get QUIC.cloud for free, but the free plan only uses 6 points of presence and lacks DDoS protection.
-But paid plans use more than 80 locations with DDoS.
-Bandwidth costs 2 to 8 cents per GB in USD under the paid plan.
+Paid plans provide access to more than 80 locations with DDoS protection.
+Bandwidth costs $0.02 to $0.08 per GB in USD under the paid plan.

 Advantages:

-- QUIC.cloud offers the critical benefit of caching dynamic HTML content (Improve TTFB around the world).
+- QUIC.cloud offers the critical benefit of caching dynamic HTML content (improves TTFB around the world).

-- With QUIC, you get proper HTTP/3 – optimizes the images and pages and handles elements like critical CSS and low-quality images.
+- With QUIC, you get proper HTTP/3, which optimizes images and pages and handles elements such as critical CSS and low-quality photos.

 - With LiteSpeed’s caching, you can benefit even if your server doesn’t use it.

-- QUIC CDN has extra WP security features like Brute Force Defense, captchas, security measures, and XML-RPC restrictions.
+- QUIC CDN provides additional WordPress security features, including Brute Force Defense, CAPTCHA protection, security measures, and XML-RPC restrictions.

 On your QUIC.cloud dashboard, you can see all the information you need.
-And LiteSpeed Cache allows you to use these features.
-The majority of WP cache plugins have CDN integration.
+LiteSpeed Cache enables you to utilize these features.

+Most WP cache plugins support CDN integration.
 I think QUIC.cloud isn’t that attractive or easy for the average person to set up.
-In addition, it doesn’t work as well as other Cloudflare integrations, but if you use LiteSpeed Cache, you may find it useful.
+Although it doesn’t work as well as other Cloudflare integrations, using LiteSpeed Cache may make it more useful.

 5. KeyCDN

-KeyCDN is another well-known content delivery network based in Europe.
-However, it’s pricey and has fewer server locations than Bunny – Cloudflare.
-The majority of KeyCDN’s POPs are in Europe and the US.
+KeyCDN is another well-known European content delivery network.
+Yes, it’s pricey and has fewer server locations than Bunny OR Cloudflare.
+The majority of KeyCDN’s Points of Presence are located in Europe and the US.

-So, if most of your traffic comes from American, British, or EU regions, KeyCDN is a solid choice with performance features.
-KeyCDN is outdated since the full-page cache isn’t available, and the dashboard needs to be more compelling.
+If most of your traffic comes from the US, UK, or EU, KeyCDN is a solid choice given its performance features.
+However, KeyCDN is outdated due to the lack of page caching and a less compelling dashboard.

-Minimum monthly fee, which applies even if you’ve never used the connection, makes it an expensive option.
-Besides that, there’s a $50 top-up minimum.
-For BunnyCDN, it is almost the lowest possible amount for 1 year.
+The minimum monthly fee, which applies even if you’ve never used the connection, makes it an expensive option.
+Additionally, there’s a $50 minimum top-up requirement.
+For BunnyCDN, it is almost the lowest possible annual cost.

-The price of KeyCDN is much higher than BunnyCDN, FlyingCDN, etc. You can also try KeyCDN for free for 14 days without payment.
+The price of KeyCDN is significantly higher than that of BunnyCDN, FlyingCDN, etc. You can also try KeyCDN for free for 14 days, with no payment required.

 Advantages:

-- In Europe and the US, KeyCDN has a lot of active POPs.
+- In Europe and the US, KeyCDN has many active POPs.

 - KeyCDN’s setup is uncomplicated, offering a CDN integration plugin for WordPress users.

-- With paid image optimization, you receive all the features you cannot find in a WP plugin.
+- Paid image optimization gives you all the features you can’t get in WP plugins.

-- Extra security features include bot protection, SSL enforcement, custom robots.txt, and blocklists.
+- Additional security features include bot protection, SSL enforcement, custom robots.txt files, and blocklists.

 The documentation is helpful, although KeyCDN is too costly and unsuitable for smaller sites.
-And free resources can be used to analyze websites.
+Free resources can also be used to analyze websites.

 6. RocketCDN

 RocketCDN is part of the official WordPress CDN for the WP Rocket cache plugin, but you can use it even if you’re not a WP Rocket client.
-RocketCDN used to serve static files from StackPath’s servers, but now they use BunnyCDN.
+RocketCDN previously served static files from StackPath’s servers, but now uses BunnyCDN.

-It is only responsible for delivering static files from BunnyCDN and nothing else.
-Unlike Cloudflare or other modern CDNs, it doesn’t cache full pages, speeds up images, and uses 120 edge locations.
-(Other things)
+And it is only responsible for delivering static files from BunnyCDN, nothing else.
+Unlike Cloudflare or modern content delivery networks, it doesn’t cache full pages; instead, it accelerates images and uses 120 edge locations.

-RocketCDN is really expensive compared to Bunny and FlyingCDN.
-The only thing is that you don’t need a complicated setup like Bunny, and it’s simple.
+RocketCDN is more expensive than Bunny and FlyingCDN.
+The only thing is that you don’t need a complex setup like Bunny; it’s simple.

-10Web Booster is a WordPress speed optimization service with multiple features.
-But I’m only talking about 10Web Booster WordPress CDN.
+10Web Booster is a WordPress speed optimization service with multiple features; however, I’m specifically referring to the 10Web WordPress CDN.
+With 10Web, you get Cloudflare Enterprise CDN, similar to FlyingCDN, with enhanced security.

-Yes – Cloudflare’s free and pro-CDN features reduce load times and bandwidth charges.
-However, Cloudflare Enterprise gives your website optimal static and dynamic content caching for better availability and advanced security features.
+Cloudflare’s free and Pro CDN features reduce load times and bandwidth costs.
+However, Cloudflare Enterprise provides your website with optimal static and dynamic content caching, enhancing availability and security.

 10Web Booster Features: